acoli-repo/AURIS/guidelines/archive/discourse.2023-11-17.md

 #### Disjunction (`Disjunction`)

 `DISJUNCTION` is a symmetric relation in which the utterance and the anchor denote alternative situations (Bunt & Prasad 2016; Prasad et al. 2007, p.36).
-Following ISO 24617-8, we do not distinguish as to whether both situations can hold simultaneously (logical or) or they are mutually exclusive (exclusive or).
+Following ISO SemAF, we do not distinguish as to whether both situations can hold simultaneously (logical or) or they are mutually exclusive (exclusive or).
 A diagnostic discourse marker is _or_:

 - (130) Today’s Fidelity ad goes a step further, encouraging investors to stay in the market **or** even to plunge in with Fidelity. (both alternatives [can] hold, PDTB2 conjunctive, 2201)